opensearch-project/opensearch-go/USER_GUIDE.md

 			Body:  mapping,
 		},
 	)

+	var opensearchError *opensearch.StructError

-	// Load err into opensearchapi.Error to access the fields and tolerate if the index already exists if err != nil {
+	// Load err into opensearch.Error to access the fields and tolerate if the index already exists if err != nil {
 		if errors.As(err, &opensearchError) {
 			if opensearchError.Err.Type != "resource_already_exists_exception" {